The program is divided into eight main sections:

 - Read how to read the inventory numbers and how inventory is kept track of.

 - As production is planned, materials are reserved for each Manufacturing Order.

 - If there are not plenty of materials for production, then these items will have a negative Available quantity.

 - The Min. stock indicator on the Dashboard, and also the Critical on-hand report within the Stock and Procurement sections, plus the Requirements report in the Procurement section will show the amount needed to re-fill min. stock levels.

 - Raise Purchase Orders from the Critical on-hand or Requirements report.

 - Receive ordered products by entering the Arrival date inside the purchase order.

-- If materials are not booked for a Manufacturing Order and have become available, open the MO and click on "To book all parts".
+- If materials are not booked for a Manufacturing Order and have become available, open the MO and click on Book all parts button.

 - The Procurement -> Forecasts function allows to forecast material demand based on a sales forecast.

 In practice, some companies make to stock before the customer orders arrive, others only make to order.